Kelketek/Kelketek.github.io/_posts/2024-06-05-Artconomy.md

 Here are some of the cool things it does:

 * It provides an escrow system, Artconomy Shield, which protects both clients and artists.
+It creates invoices, charges cards, and deposits into the artist's bank account.
 * It has a gallery system, allowing artists to show off their work.
 * It has a character management system, allowing clients to collect art of their characters, share them, and attach them as references to orders.
 * It dynamically manages the workload of artists to make sure they aren't overbooked.

 Artconomy has a passionate fanbase that grows every day.
 Its development was instrumental in the creation of several of my other projects, and it is my magnum opus, drawing from nearly every discipline I've managed to build over the years, from an understanding of how bookkeeping works, to in-depth frontend and backend web application development, to art, community building and writing.

+## Technologies used

+* Django
+* Python
+* TypeScript/JavaScript
+* Vue.js
+* Ansible
+* Rust
+* Make
+* Bash
+* NginX
+* Redis
+* PostgreSQL